Powerlearnproject/se-assignment-day-2-git-and-github-RAJ-HUB1991/README.md

 A README file serves as the first point of contact between a project and potential contributors, users, or developers.
 It is a crucial piece of documentation that provides essential information about the project.
 A good README can significantly enhance user engagement and contribute to the project's success

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+Public repositories are accessible to everyone on the internet.
+Private repositories are only accessible to you, people you explicitly share access with, and, for organization

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?